Walcu-Engineering/mongoose-track-changes/README.md

 All the changes are stored in an `array` at runtime in the `$locals.changes` property of the document model.

 ## How do I work with the changes?
-You don't need to work with the `$locals.changes` array because this plugin injects 2 helper methods to every document that will be enough to achieve whatever you wish to accomplish.
+You don't need to work with the `$locals.changes` array because this plugin injects two helper methods to every document that should be enough to achieve whatever you wish to accomplish.
 ## Helpers
 This plugin provide two helper methods available in all models, and they should be enough to achieve whatever you wish:
 ### `pathHasChanged`
   **Parameters**

   - `path`: (Optional) A string representing a path in JSON Pointer format as defined by the [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901)
-    *Default value is empty string because according to the [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901) empty string stands for the root path*
+    *Default value is empty string

   **Returns**
   - `true`: If the `path` specified in the parameter has changed.